The popular, critically acclaimed text on psychopathology in movies – now including the latest movies and more

-Planned to accompany this new edition is a free regular online newsletter to introduce readers to new films as they are released, as well as downloadable tools for teachers that include critical questions and topics for discussion.
-Fabricated case histories based on movie characters with Mini-Mental State Examinations help explain, teach, and encourage discussion about important mental health disorders.
+Accompanying the new edition are downloadable resources for teachers that include critical questions and topics for discussion, as well as fabricated case histories based on movie characters with Mini-Mental State Examinations that help explain, teach, and encourage discussion about important mental health disorders.

 In addition, the author plans a regular series of online “Spotlights” articles that will critically examine the psychological content of new movies as they are released.

 Praise for the book